mnjm/kayal/exampleSite/content/examples/math.md

 {{< katex >}}

-Blowfish will only bundle the KaTeX assets into your project if you make use of mathematical notation.
+Kayal will only bundle the KaTeX assets into your project if you make use of mathematical notation.
 In order for this to work, simply include the [`katex` shortcode]({{< ref "shortcodes" >}}) within the article.
 Example below:

 ```md
 {{</* katex */>}}